dwyl/live_navigate/README.md

 ## Navigation

 We put a navigation `nav` tag in the "/components/layouts/app.html.heex" file.
-It will render some static HTML.,We implement the navbar with a traditional "ul/li".
+It will render some static HTML.
+We implement the navbar with a traditional "ul/li".

 ```elixir
 #layouts/app.html.heex